 Both faculty and students are responsible for meeting all assigned classes.
 In the event of inclement weather, faculty and students will be expected to attend classes as usual as long as they may do so without risking peril to themselves or to others.
 During periods of inclement weather, faculty and students will not be penalized for absences dictated by perilous conditions.
-In severe cases of inclement weather or other emergency conditions, each campus will announce cancellation of classes through local and regional media as well as through the University's Web site.
+In severe cases of inclement weather or other emergency conditions, each campus will announce cancellation of classes through local and regional media as well as through the University's website.

 As part of Troy University's efforts to provide accurate, timely information to our University community, the SOS communication system delivers emergency notices to a variety of electronic devices.
-Subscribe to SOS at http://sos.troy.edu/ subscribe.html.
+To subscribe to SOS visit the SOS- Emergency Information Web page at www.troy.edu.